LiveTheWorld/se-assignment-data-engineering/README.md

 ## Questions?

-If you have questions about the requirements, feel free to ask in your pull request or reach out to the hiring team.
+If you have questions about the requirements, feel free to reach out to the email address provided in your assignment instructions.

 Good luck! 🚀